wmhilton-stoplight/platform-docs/2a.-style-guides/style-guides-and-git.md

 You should push the set of files and merge them into your main branch so they are available for other branches.

-### Spectral File Migration
+### Spectral Files

-Existing [Spectral rulesets](https://meta.stoplight.io/docs/spectral/ZG9jOjYyMDc0NA-rulesets) (usually called `.spectral.json`) are migrated to the Sytle Guide format and can be viewed and modified on the **Styles** tab.
-Code-view is not available at this time.
+[Spectral rulesets](https://meta.stoplight.io/docs/spectral/ZG9jOjYyMDc0NA-rulesets) (usually called `.spectral.json`) are migrated to the Sytle Guide format and can be viewed and modified on the **Styles** tab.
+Code view is not available at this time.

 When you push changes made to this ruleset to Git, the `.spectral.json` file is updated in your repository.

 Changes made to the `.spectral.json` file made outside of Stoplight are not synced back to your style guide project.
 This enables you to use your `.spectral.json` file in other systems while maintaining integrity between Stoplight and the external systems.

+### Ignore Style Guide Files

+You can limit the number of Stoplight style guide files in your Git repository, but you should only do so if:

+- You do not intend to change the default style guide, such as disabling specific rules.
+- You do not expect to [update the default style guide](f.refresh-style-guide.md) as Stoplight publishes changes.
+- You do not use Spectral in your continuous integration (CI) workflow.

+To persist style guides across projects, we strongly recommend that you **do not** add this file to `.gitignore`:

+`.stoplight/styleguide.json`

+You can, however, add these files to `.gitignore`:

+* `.stoplight/custom-functions`
+* `.spectral.json`

+Remove these files from `.gitignore` if you intend to use your CI to enforce rules when merging pull requests.

 ## Style Guide Projects

 At this time, style guide projects are stored in Stoplight and cannot be connected to Git.